Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ###How It Works

 The library uses [passport][3] and [passport-OAuth][4] under the hood.
-It provides the UAA authentication strategy that is inherited from the passport OAuth2 strategy and encapsulates the process of passport initialization from a developer.
+It provides the UAA authentication strategy that is inherited from the passport OAuth2 strategy and encapsulates the process of passport initialization for a developer.
 Also the library makes routes for login and logout and provides the `ensureAuthenticated` middleware that can check whether a user is authenticated or not.

 The `auth` object provides the following functions: